 Ancient cultures didn’t have clocks to calculate minutes of daytime and nighttime, but they could measure the sun’s position geometrically.

 People observed that the sun’s rising and setting points moved slightly each day of the year.
-The summer solstice would occur when the sun reached its northernmost point.
-The sun’s southernmost point marked the winter solstice.
+The summer solstice would occur when the sun reached its northernmost point, marking the longest day of the year in the Northern Hemisphere.
+The sun’s southernmost point marked the winter solstice, or shortest day of the year in the Northern Hemisphere, when the North Pole was tilted the farthest from the sun.
 The two days of the year when the sun rose exactly due east and set exactly due west marked the equinoxes.

 Archaeologists believe a number of prehistoric sites were used by ancient peoples to track the position of the sun and predict equinoxes and solstices.
 Some of these sites include Stonehenge and Newgrange in the UK and the Majorville Medicine Wheel in Alberta, Canada.

 Greek Mythology: To the ancient Greeks, the September equinox marks the return of the goddess Persephone to the darkness of the underworld, where she is reunited with her husband Hades.

 Chinese Harvest Moon Festival: The full moon that falls closest to the autumnal equinox is sometimes called the Harvest Moon.
 The Chinese began celebrating the fall harvest at the Harvest Moon centuries ago, during the Shang dynasty.
 Ancient Chinese celebrated the successful harvest of rice and wheat and made offerings to the moon.